Concentrated Equally Weighted Portfolios

 What we are most interested in is how can we maximise the chance of generating good returns.
 If that means we end up using a method that looks relatively simple, then so be it.

-The elegance and efficiency of an equally weighted portfolio are part of the attraction, but there are some very good reasons as to why one should construct a portfolio on an equal-weight basis.
+The elegance and efficiency of an equally weighted portfolio approach are part of the attraction, but there are some very good reasons as to why one should construct a portfolio on an equal-weight basis.

 Why concentrated?